18 Bedroom Lighting Ideas to Create a Calm, Restful Space

 While the industrial look is a popular one in the world of interiors right now, it can be a little harsh and edgy for bedrooms.

-This bedroom lighting idea is one of full-on glamour.
+The lighting in this master bedroom idea is one of full-on glamour.
 Choose a glimmering oversized central pendant light and combine it with with a pair of striking wall lights either side of the bed for maximum impact.

 A good reading light is essential in the bedroom — it should be easy to operate from your bed and, if you are sharing your bedroom with anyone, you want one on either side of the bed to avoid arguments over leaving the light on too long.